-The Aanderaa Data Instrument conductivity-temperature sensors were tested in a fixed mooring application at five different field sites including, estuary, coastal ocean, and riverine environments.
+The Aqua TROLL 200 sonde was tested in a fixed mooring application at five different field sites including, estuary, coastal ocean, and riverine environments.
+Complete time series data were successfully retrieved at all five testing sites for the deployments.
 There were no problems encountered with the provided software, set-up functions, or data extraction at any of the test sites.
-Complete time series data were successfully retrieved from all laboratory tests and for all five field deployment tests.
-Drift in instrument time clocks over the deployment interval were examined at four sites and differences of 1, 31, 10, and -5 seconds were noted for the GA, HI, MI, and AK test sites, respectively.
+Drift in instrument time clocks over the deployment intervals were examined and differences of 0, 11, -3 and 2 seconds were noted for the GA, AK, and HI test sites, respectively.

 Figure 36.
-Composite summary of field performance over the first 14 days of deployment for the four Aanderaa CTD units tested during the five evaluation trials.
+Composite summary of field performance over the first 14 days of deployment for the four In-Situ Aqua Troll 200 units tested during the five evaluation trials.
 Instrument output plotted against paired field reference sample assay and color indexed by field test site.
 Dotted line represents 1:1 data correspondence trend line.
-Scatter around trend line represents occurrence of site-specific fouling effects on conductivity cell performance.
+Scatter around trend line represents occurence of site-specific fouling effects on conductivity cell performance.